concurp1-1920/concurp1-1920.github.io/TPs/2Printer.md

 # Lab5 : Data Center (Asyncrhonous Message passing)

 A computer center has two printers, A and B, that are similar but not identical.
-Three kinds of client processes use the printers: those that must use printer A, those who must use printer B, and those who can use either A or B. All synchronizing and communication is done via `send` and `receive`.
+Three kinds of client processes use the printers: those that must use printer A, those who must use printer B, and those who can use either A or B. All synchronizing and communication is done via asynchronous message passing (`send` and `receive`).

 A client needing a printer sends a request to an allocation server, who sends the next possible available printer to the client; the client then "prints"  its file to the printer by calling the printer's "print" method (**one line at a time**); a message is sent to the server when printing is completed.
 The client waits randomly before attempting to print the next file.